chernyshof/react-phoenix-users-boilerplate/README.md

 * [Sass](http://sass-lang.com/) Css extenstion language.
 * [PostCSS](http://postcss.org/) Tool for transforming css to javascript
-* [husky](https://github.com/typicode/husky) Husky can prevent bad commit, push and more. and other stuff...
+* [husky](https://github.com/typicode/husky) Husky can prevent bad commit, push and more.
+* [OpenBrowserPlugin](https://github.com/baldore/open-browser-webpack-plugin) Opens a new browser tab when Webpack loads. and other stuff...

 **Backend**